Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/gdpr-dsr-Office365.md

 Pour faciliter une demande de portabilité des données, vous pouvez exporter des tableaux de bord et des rapports dans Power BI :

-- Vous pouvez exporter les données sous-jacentes des tableaux de bord et des rapports vers un fichier Excel statique.
-Visionnez la vidéo dans l’article relatif à l’[impression à partir du service Power BI](https://docs.microsoft.com/power-bi/service-print).
-En utilisant Excel, vous pouvez ensuite modifier les données personnelles à inclure dans la demande de portabilité, et les enregistrer dans un format lisible par machine et fréquemment utilisé tel que le format .csv ou .xml.
+- You can export the underlying data for dashboards and reports to a static Excel file.
+See the video in [Printing from Power BI service](https://docs.microsoft.com/power-bi/service-print).
+Using Excel, you can then edit the personal data to be included in the portability request, and save it in a commonly used, machine-readable format such as .csv or .xml.
-- Vous pouvez exporter (télécharger) un rapport à partir du service Power BI dans Office 365 vers un fichier .pbix s’il a été initialement publié à l’aide de Power BI Desktop.
-Vous pouvez ensuite importer ce fichier dans Power BI Desktop et le publier (l’exporter) vers le service Power BI d’une autre organisation.
-Consultez l’article relatif à l’[exportation d’un rapport du service Power BI vers Power BI Desktop](https://docs.microsoft.com/power-bi/service-export-to-pbix).
+- You can export (download) a report from the Power BI service in Office 365 to a .pbix file if it was originally published using Power BI Desktop.
+You can then import this file to Power BI Desktop and publish (export) it to the Power BI service of another organization.
+See [Export a report from Power BI service to Desktop](https://docs.microsoft.com/power-bi/service-export-to-pbix).

 ### <a name="powerapps"></a>PowerApps